ESSI-Lab/DAB/README.md

 To **propose code contributions** please contact ESSI-Lab to coordinate the development effort and avoid duplications.

-The ESSI-Lab Contributor License Agreement is currently under preparation to enable ESSI-Lab to accept community contributions to the DAB repository.
+The **ESSI-Lab Contributor License Agreement** is currently under preparation to enable to accept community contributions to the DAB repository even more smoothly.

 <p align="right">(<a href="#top">back to top</a>)</p>